PAVE-artifacts/Manifest/README.md

       5- all proof summaries (and "grandstotals" files).

-- The formal proofs of the models summaries are shown in tutorial-3.
-I

 - Assuming you have PVS7 version 7.1.0 :
   (if you don't then install from here www.csl.sri.com/~owre/drop/pvs-snapshots/  )
       choose pvs7.1-0-gbe4ad5c-ix86_64-Linux-allegro.tgz